Almost every film in cinemas this week, reviewed and rated

 THE DELINQUENT SEASON ★★

 Directed by Mark O’Rowe.
 Starring Cillian Murphy, Eva Birthistle, Andrew Scott, Catherine Walker, Lydia McGuinness.
-15A cert, lim release, 104 min
+15A cert, Light House, Dublin (Fri/Sat/Mon only), 104 min

 Jim (Murphy) and Daniele (Birthistle) are smugly married.
 They have other smug marrieds, including Chris (Scott) and Yvonne (Walker) around for dinner parties, until Jim and Yvonne embark on an affair.
 Sub-Bergmanesque shenanigans ensue.
 The debut feature from acclaimed playwright Mark O’Rowe is a bit of a disappointment.
 The denizens of The Delinquent Season are all ghastly and yet – despite valiant efforts from a talented ensemble cast – not quite horrid enough to be interesting or engaging.
 TB